 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install FFmpeg on Linux Mint 19

 Step 1.
-Before running the tutorial below, it’s important to make sure your system is up to date by running these following apt commands in the terminal:
+Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 Now add JonathanF’s ffmpeg-4 repository to your system:

-Then, run following command to install FFmpeg:
+Then, run the following command to install FFmpeg:

-Verify the installation by running the ffmpeg -version command which will print the FFmpeg version:
+ffmpeg -version a command which will print the FFmpeg version:

-The usage of ffmpeg depends on individual projects and desired output.
+The usage of FFmpeg depends on individual projects and desired output.
 Refer to the official FFmpeg documentation for an in-depth description of its features and examples.
 If you want to learn more about FFmpeg, input:

-Congratulation’s!
+Congratulations!
 You have successfully installed FFmpeg.
 Thanks for using this tutorial for installing FFmpeg in Linux Mint 19 Tricia systems.
 For additional help or useful information, we recommend you to check the official FFmpeg website.